skx/e-comments/README.md

    * The submission should have the fields `author` and `body`.
    * Optionally the submission might contain the field `email`.
        * If an email is stored a Gravitar field will be present in the retrieval, but the actual email address will not be sent back to avoid a privacy leak.
+   * Optionally the submission might contain a `parent` field.
+       * This is used to support nested comments.
+       * There are no limits on the number of nested comments.

 #### Comment Server Dependencies